-- Division of Advice (Regional Advice Branch, Injunction Litigation Branch, Legal Research & Policy Planning Branch)
+- Division of Advice (Regional Advice Branch and Injunction Litigation Branch)

 - Division of Enforcement Litigation (Appellate and Supreme Court Litigation Branch, Contempt Litigation & Compliance Branch, Special Litigation Branch, Office of Appeals)

-The Division of Advice, located within the Office of the General Counsel in Washington, D.C., consists of three branches: The Regional Advice Branch, the Injunction Litigation Branch, and the Legal Research & Policy Planning Branch.
+The Division of Advice, located within the Office of the General Counsel in Washington, D.C., consists of two branches -- the Regional Advice Branch and the Injunction Litigation Branch.

 The Regional Advice Branch provides guidance to the General Counsel and to the Regional Offices with respect to difficult or novel legal issues arising in the processing of unfair labor practice charges.
 It determines whether charges have merit and, if so, what legal theories should be advanced in support.
 If the decision is to dismiss a charge, it sets forth the theories that support that decision.
 In either case, the guidance must take into account the current law and agency policies as well as an analysis of how those legal principles and policies may be evolving.